mongodb/specifications/source/auth/auth.rst

 attempt.

-The cache keys MUST include the principal name (or empty string) and the IP address and port for the current server's endpoint.
-Using the IP address and port accounts for the case when two different servers use the same principal name but could be configurated differently.
+The cache keys MUST include the principal name (or empty string) and the actually used socket address and port for the current server.
+Using the socket address and port accounts for the case when two different servers use the same principal name but could be configurated differently.
 There is an edge case where if the same principal name is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.
-Note that because we use the server IP address, there will different cache keys for each member of a replica set.
+Note thatbecause we use the server socket address, there will different cache keys for each member of a replica set.

 The driver MUST cache the serverStep1 reponse as part of the cache value, to enable skipping serverStep1 on subsequent authentications of the same